How to Cache in Mobile Hybrid IoT Networks?: Network Model and Performance Metrics

 \subsection{Network Model}

-We consider a content-centric mobile hybrid network consisting of $n$ mobile nodes and $f(n)=\Theta(n^{\delta})$ static SBSs (or static helper nodes), where $0\leq\delta<1$.
-We assume that $n$ nodes are distributed uniformly at random over a unit square and $f(n)$ SBSs are regularly placed over the same area.
-That is, the network is divided into $f(n)$ square SBS cells of equal size given by $b(n)$ so that each cell has one SBS at its center.
-The mobility trace of nodes is modelled according to the RWMM \cite{c1}.
+We consider a content-centric mobile hybrid IoT network consisting of $n$ mobile devices and $f(n)=\Theta(n^{\delta})$ static FAPs (or static helper devices), where $0\leq\delta<1$, which is a general network model including the prior models \cite{singlehop,c1,c2,Ji_IT,c5,c3,a1}.
+We assume that $n$ mobile devices are distributed uniformly at random over a unit square and $f(n)$ FAPs are regularly placed over the same area.
+That is, the network is divided into $f(n)$ square femto cells of equal size given by $b(n)=\Theta\left(\frac{1}{f(n)}\right)$ so that each cell has one FAP at its center.
+The mobility trace of devices is modelled according to the RWMM as in~\cite{c1,RW2}.
 In particular, the unit area is divided into $n$ square subcells of area $\frac{1}{n}$.
-Each node independently performs a simple random walk with a distance $\frac{1}{\sqrt{n}}$ on the $\sqrt{n}\times\sqrt{n}$ disjoint subcells so that the node is equally likely to be in any of the four adjacent subcells after each time slot.
+Each mobile device independently performs a simple random walk with a distance $\frac{1}{\sqrt{n}}$ on the $\sqrt{n}\times\sqrt{n}$ disjoint subcells so that the mobile device is equally likely to be in any of the four adjacent subcells after each time slot.

-In our content-centric mobile hybrid network, each node and SBS are assumed to be equipped with local caches, which are installed to store a subset of content objects in the library of size $M=\Theta(n^{\gamma})$, where $0 < \gamma<1$.
+In our content-centric mobile IoT network, each mobile device and static FAP are assumed to be equipped with local caches, which are installed to store a subset of content objects in the central server with a database of $M=\Theta(n^{\gamma})$ content objects, where $0 < \gamma<1$.
 Every content object is assumed to have the same size.
-In this paper, we consider a more practical cache-enabled network model by assuming that each node and SBS are able to cache at most $K_n=\Theta(1)$ and $K_{SBS}=\Theta(n^{\beta})$ content objects in their own finite-size caches, respectively, where $0 < \beta<\gamma$.
-We focus on the case that the total cache size in SBSs scales no slower than the total cache size of mobile nodes in the network, i.e., $\delta+\beta \geq 1$, in order to analyze the impact and benefits of SBSs equipped with a relatively large-size cache.\footnote{Otherwise, the use of SBSs would not be beneficial in improving performance on the throughput and delay in our network model.}
+In this paper, we consider a more practical cache-enabled network model by assuming that each device and FAP are able to cache at most $K_n=\Theta(1)$ and $K_{FAP}=\Theta(n^{\beta})$ content objects in their own finite-size caches, respectively, where $0 < \beta<\gamma$.
+We focus on the case that the total cache size in static FAPs scales no slower than the total cache size of mobile devices in the network, i.e., $\delta+\beta \geq 1$, in order to analyze the impact and benefits of FAPs equipped with a relatively large-size cache.\footnote{Otherwise, the use of FAPs would not be beneficial in improving performance on the throughput and delay in our network model.}